3553387406/UMJI-VE401-Final-Cheating-Scripts/README.md

 ## Linear Regression
 > Use Linear_Regression.ipynb
 >
-> Since it is more convienent to use Python for Linear Regression, I have fully revised the course materials and written a Python version of Linear Regression
+> Since it is more convenient to use Python for Linear Regression, I have fully revised the course materials and written a Python version of Linear Regression
 >
 > The order [0,1,1] means the model is Y = b1*x + b2*x^2 + E, likewisely, The order [1,0,1] means the model is Y = b0 + b2*x^2 +E